christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ## So What?

 These concepts and processes can *help* explain how humans understand ToM, but are these concepts or processes mimicked in transformers?

-ToM prediction heavily relies on the context to make sense of the mental states and intentions behind the words, and the final word prediction is based on implied meanings and inferred intentions, which are central to pragmatics.
+ToM prediction heavily relies on context to make sense of the mental states and intentions behind the words, and the final word prediction is based on implied meanings and inferred intentions, which are central to pragmatics.
 Pragmatics encompasses understanding social interactions, cognitive states, understanding that others have mental states, beliefs, desires, intentions, and perspectives—that are different from one's own, which are key to ToM.

-The remainder of this work will specifically focus on how GPT models will implement this task and in the end understand in a tractable way, the mechanisms responsible for completing the task across different heuristics and metrics.
+The remainder of this work will specifically focus on how GPT models will implement this task and in the end understand in a tractable way, the mechanisms responsible for completing the task across different heuristics and metrics, and whether or not these high level linguistic concepts are appropriate or not to think about how language models perform ToM.

 <br>